BIG CYPRESS, Fla. – An endangered Florida panther has died after being struck by a vehicle.

-The Florida Fish and Wildlife Conservation Commission says it’s the sixth panther death attributed to fatal collisions, out of nine total deaths this year.
+The Florida Fish and Wildlife Conservation Commission says it’s the 16th panther death attributed to fatal collisions, out of 22 total deaths this year.

-Wildlife officials say the remains of the 1-year-old male panther were found Sunday on Alligator Alley in Collier County just a few miles east of the toll plaza.
+Wildlife officials say the remains of the 4-month-old male panther were found Tuesday within Big Cypress National Preserve in Collier County.

 Florida panthers once roamed the entire Southeast.
 Up to 230 Florida panthers remain in the wild.